Fox News Poll: High concern over what schools are teaching

 Voters are worried about the classroom.

-The latest Fox News national survey finds 73 percent of registered voters are "extremely" or "very" concerned about what public schools are teaching children.
+The latest Fox News national survey finds 73% of registered voters are "extremely" or "very" concerned about what public schools are teaching children.

-The only issues more concerning to voters are inflation/higher prices (87 percent), political divisions within the country, and health care (76 percent each).
+The only issues more concerning to voters are inflation/higher prices (87%), political divisions within the country, and health care (76% each).

 SEN. JOHNSON: DEMOCRATS ARE 'LIVING IN A FANTASY WORLD' OVER RISING INFLATION

-Republicans (81 percent) and parents (80 percent) are among those most concerned about what is being taught.
-For Republicans, only inflation (89 percent) and migrants at the border (82 percent) rank higher, while the top worry among parents is also inflation (88 percent), they put health care in the second spot (81 percent).
+Republicans (81%) and parents (80%) are among those most concerned about what is being taught.
+For Republicans, only inflation (89%) and migrants at the border (82%) rank higher, while the top worry among parents is also inflation (88%), they put health care in the second spot (81%).

 For Democrats, concern over school curriculum comes in eighth in a list of 12 issues, while independents have it tied as their third concern.